CiviCooP/no.maf.kidbanking/README.md

 # no.maf.kidbanking

-This extension provides functionality to generate KID numbers.
+This extension provides functionality to generate KID numbers and to match CiviBanking transactions on the given KID number.

 The KID should consist of: